 Last week’s blog looked at the importance of Environmental Due Diligence and the environmental risks associated with commercial property.
-If you haven’t read this, please click the following link.
 This week’s blog focuses on deploying Environmental Due Diligence and the cost of inadequacy.

 Deploying Environmental Due Diligence